rxgraterol/pc-style-guide/README.md

 ```

 ## Conditional Statements (if / else)
-- For small conditional statements we try to compact them in one line if the statement dont pass the line maximun lenght of 120 characters
+- For small conditional statements we try to compact them in one line if the statement dont surpass the maximun line lenght of 120 characters

 ```java
     // bad